Zinc (Zincaps) 50 mg capsule: Supply issue

 Affected product

 There have been delays at the factory making Zincaps.
-The following product will be unavailable by mid-October 2025.
+The following product has been unavailable since mid-October 2025.

 • Chemical: Zinc sulphate